 There is a very wide variety of majors within education.
 Students with different strengths can excel in this field because of the endless options.
 Students in education should have a desire to help the greater common good and should also have strong communication skills.
 Communication is important for teaching, but also to make sure everyone is on the same page, whether it is parents, administrators, or the state.
 Most of the concentrations within this field will require at least one semester of student teaching.

 A high school diploma or equivalent is typically required for most education degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
-Specific education careers may require a certain level of degree attainment or additional certifications beyond that.
+In addition to these basic education program qualifications, to serve in some education careers, special certification may be required outside of your degree.

 |Degree||Credit Requirements||Typical Program Length|